affinityclick/career/golang/problem.md

 The API key will be provided separately.

+Please submit your solution as ZIP-file to career@affinityclick.com

 ## Problem 1: Common Actors

 Given a list of search terms (e.g. movie titles) "star wars" "fugitive" "ender" we would like to know what are all the actors that appear in more than one of the movies that match these search terms.